-It is the responsibility of RC Andersen's supervisory personnel, along with the supervisory personnel of all subcontractors, to know what items, substances or practices that may hurt or injure each trades job-site personnel.
-A worksite analysis to examine all worksite conditions to identify and eliminate existing or potential hazards must be performed on a regular and timely basis or as conditions change on the job by subcontractors performing the work in conjunction with the project superintendent and/or the project safety superintendent.
-A Job Hazard Analysis outline form and instructions are included in Appendix C. A Job Hazard Analysis is to be provided by all subcontractors to RC Andersen supervisory personnel daily.
+In addition to the JHA, a daily assessment of worksite conditions to identify and eliminate existing or potential hazards must be conducted by subcontractors performing the work in conjunction with the project superintendent and/or the project safety superintendent.
+A sample Pre-Task Plan (PTP) outline form and instructions are included in Appendix C. A PTP is to be provided by all subcontractors to RC Andersen supervisory personnel daily.

-What is a job hazard analysis?
+What is a Pre-Task Plan?

-A job hazard analysis is a technique that focuses on job tasks as a way to identify hazards before they occur.
-It focuses on the relationship between the worker, the task, the tools, and the work environment.
-Ideally, uncontrolled hazards are identified, steps must be taken to eliminate or reduce them to an acceptable risk level.
+A pre-task plan is a daily process that focuses on job tasks to identify hazards and prescribe control measures.
+A PTP focuses on the relationship between the worker, the task, the tools, and the work environment.
+Ideally, hazards are identified, and controls are implemented to eliminate or reduce them to an acceptable risk level.
+A daily PTP is required on all RC Andersen projects.
+The PTP shall include work tasks, hazards, control measures (administrative, engineering, PPE), contractor's name, project ID, location, name and signature of the certifying person, date, and attendee names and signatures.